AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/standard_schemas/acp_standard_schemas.md

 ![Extending Person with Interests Array](Person_Interests_Extension.png)

-Once you click the Save button to save your custom Buyer schema, you will be able to use it within Adobe Cloud Platform as you would any other schema.
+Once you click the Save button to save your new Buyer schema, you will be able to use it within Adobe Cloud Platform as you would any other schema.

 You have now successfully extended an existing schema and defined a new schema to represent your specific use case.
 From here, you can use schemas to define datasets and datastreams using Data Catalog, and start loading data into these schemas.